josh-flori/Vanilla-Neural-Nets/README.md

 https://drive.google.com/file/d/1dK0JhkUuWg-oTfPda8DOg_UDiLsMcVXb/view?usp=sharing

-### Network 1
+# Network 1

+## Batch 1
-#### Ignoring X and Y, batch 1 tested 9 different networks with the following number of hidden layers and units per layer:
+Batch 1 tested a learning rate of .05 at 100,000 iterations on 9 different networks with the following number of hidden layers and units per layer:

 [5,5,5,5,5], [5,5,5,5], [5,5,5], [5,5], [10,5], [50,5], [50,10], [5,50], [50,50]

-All had a learning rate of .05 with 100,000 iterations.

-##### Take aways:
+#### Take aways:

 1) Performance for more than 2 hidden layers is just bad.
 They take a long time to optimize or (seemingly) never optimize at all as with the first 3 models